-Wednesday’s ‘General Hospital’ Spoilers: Port Charles Residents Rally As Oscar’s Time Left Dwindles
+Wednesday’s ‘General Hospital’ Spoilers: Port Charles Residents Rally As Oscar’s Remaining Time Dwindles

 — General Hospital (@GeneralHospital) May 1, 2019

-Ned will pop up during Wednesday’s show and he’ll be asking what someone is doing in one room of the mansion.
-It’s not known yet who he sees but seems that it might be Monica.
+Ned will pop up during Wednesday’s show, and he’ll be asking what someone is doing in one room of the mansion.
+It’s not known yet who he sees, but seems that it might be Monica.

-Executive producer Frank Valentini teased via Twitter that viewers will see Ned and Monica talking about the history of the Quartermaine family during the May 1 show.
+Executive producer Frank Valentini teased, via Twitter, that viewers will see Ned and Monica talking about the history of the Quartermaine family during the May 1 show.
 He also tweeted that everybody will watch phenomenal work by Tamara Braun (Kim), Billy Miller (Drew), and Garren Stitt (Oscar).

 Oscar has a request of Jason and gives his parents a scare in the process.
 Click to watch today's emotional, new #GH – RIGHT NOW: https://t.co/OjuhhobLJu